attackgoat/screen-13/examples/getting-started.md

 - In case you don't care about descriptor set indexes (you use one) then just don't specify it ie `(2, [42])`

 As for push constants, you can stick whatever you like in there and it will be sent to the correct stages of the pipeline.
 Data must be `Copy`.
+Beware of device limits!

 #### Graphics